The Seven Regions of Turkey Showcasing the Geographical Diversity

 In the Kackar mountains, snowy winters are standard, while pine forests, ancient Sumela Monastery, and other natural landscapes make this destination unique.
 Other areas include Rize, the tea capital, thanks to fertile lands and heavy rainfall.
 Further west, Amasya, a UNESCO World Heritage Site, earns fame for the Pontic tombs and old Ottoman houses.

-5: Central Anatolia
+5: Central Anatolia Region

-With a steppe climate, the inland central Anatolia region has several attributes to boast about.
+With a steppe climate, the inland Central Anatolia region has several attributes to boast about.
 First, the government reigns supreme from Ankara, the capital city.
 Second, Turks highly respect Anitkabir, which holds the tomb of Mustafa Kemal Ataturk, who founded the Republic.
 Three hours away, conservative Kayseri City excels in business and commerce.
 Sitting west, Konya city oozes spiritual ambience as the home of Rumi, one of history’s most celebrated poets.

 Additionally, the cultural centre of Cappadocia is one of the three top tourist destinations.
 Historical treasures, ancient underground cities, and diverse flora and fauna attract thousands of visitors annually.
 During the year, hot-air balloons rising above the Cappadocia plains early in the morning are Instagram-worthy photos.